Ireland Family Bike Tour: Cycling Connemara With Kids

 This post contains compensated links.

-We were excited to see they offered several family-friendly Irish cycling tours, including the Family Connemara Adventure – a 7-day self-guided Connemara cycling tour with age-appropriate cycle gear for the kids!
+We were excited to see they offered several family-friendly Irish cycling tours, including the Connemara Family Adventure; a 7-day self-guided Connemara cycling tour with age-appropriate cycle gear for the kids!

 We love to work with companies who cater to active traveling families, so we quickly teamed up with Green Marble Tours, allowing us to share our experiences with you.